 It is a widespread myth that universities simply accept transfer credits no matter the grade.
 However, D’s and F’s will not transfer in the wide majority of cases, so keep those grades up!
 There are very rare cases where a D might transfer if your GPA meets minimum requirements of the school.

-Yes, you should still apply anywhere you want
+5: You should apply anywhere you want to!

 Despite the challenges you may face transferring your credits, I strongly encourage you to not let it hinder your college search.
 Even if your dream school won’t accept all of your credits, they will see that you were a very hardworking student who took on high school and college at the same time.
 Being in an early college high school program is certainly no easy task, so your efforts are valued no matter what.
 You should pursue the degree you want even if you’ve taken courses that don’t fit the school’s requirements or your course work for your desired major.
 At the end of the day, it is about education in its purest form!